Jane Wyatt

 Jane Waddington Wyatt (/ˈwaɪət/ WY-ət; August 12, 1910 – October 20, 2006) was an American actress.
-She starred in a number of Hollywood films, such as Frank Capra's Lost Horizon, but is likely best known for her role as the housewife and mother Margaret Anderson on the CBS and NBC television comedy series Father Knows Best, and as Amanda Grayson, the human mother of Spock on the science-fiction television series Star Trek.
+She starred in a number of Hollywood films, such as Frank Capra's Lost Horizon, but is likely best known for her role as homemaker and mother Margaret Anderson on the CBS and NBC television comedy series Father Knows Best, and as Amanda Grayson, the human mother of Spock on the science-fiction television series Star Trek.
 Wyatt was a three-time Emmy Award–winner.

 Early life

 Wyatt was born on August 12, 1910, in Campgaw, a neighborhood in Franklin Lakes, New Jersey, and raised in Manhattan.
 Her father, Christopher Billopp Wyatt, was a broker.
-Her mother was Euphemia Van Rensselaer Wyatt.
+Her mother was Euphemia Van Rensselaer Waddington, granddaughter of Henry Bell Van Rensselaer.
 Wyatt had two sisters and a brother.

 Education

 While in New York City, Wyatt attended Miss Chapin's School, where she had roles as Joan of Arc and as Shylock.
 She later attended two years of Barnard College.
 After leaving Barnard, she joined the apprentice school of the Berkshire Playhouse at Stockbridge, Massachusetts, where for six months she played a variety of roles.